benjaminramey/GoodlyFere.Criteria/README.md

 ## Example Usage

 Encase your business rules in criteria classes (specifications).
-I recommend making on criteria class for one business rule.
+I recommend making one criteria class for one business rule.
 You can can combine these rules for more complex logic.

 For example, take two `Invoice` specifications: